AlexWang1987/alexwang1987.github.io/webfoundations/http.md

     2. HTTP Response: what happened for a response.
 2.  **Header Fields**
     1. KV Pairs which separated by new line.
+    2.  with new blank line ending.
 3.  **Body**
-    1.  add new blank line
-    2.  any kind of data with any format.
+    1.  any kind of data with any format.